Your chance to help shape the future of tourism in Mitchell Shire

 “While the data shows the number of people visiting our shire each year is increasing, it is important that we continually look at new ways improve Mitchell as a tourism destination and this new plan will help us achieve that.”

 The community survey will help inform the draft plan, which will be presented back to the community for feedback later this year.

-To complete they survey, click HERE by Sunday 22 July.
+To complete the survey, head to the Engaging Mitchell website by Sunday 22 July.

 This page was last updated on 5 March 2020.